vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Purnamuka in Var.
 126. 40) Puskara--(town, lake and place of

 pilgrimage, six miles from Ajmer).
 One of the few temples of god Brahma exists here.
-There are three kundas called Jyeştha, Ma. dhyama and Kanistha (N. II.
+There are three kundas called Jyeṣtha, Ma. dhyama and Kanistha (N. II.
 71.12, P. V. 28.
 53).
 Usavadāta's Nasik Ins.
 No. 10 mentions gifts made by him at three pools (Ruskare zu ).
 Vide Bom.
 G. vol. 16 pow50.
 Va.
 77. 40, K. II.
 20. 34 and VDHS.

 a za UT 85.
 1-3 state that sraddiderantene Pus